Standards

 2. mechanical ventilation systems.

-3. ventilation systems in areas where moisture is generated such as kitchen, bathrooms, laundry rooms.
+3. the ventilation systems in areas where moisture is generated such as kitchens, bathrooms, laundry rooms.

 14.2 THE INSPECTOR IS NOT REQUIRED TO: